CPP-Muggle/JohnnyKillR/README.md

 # JohnnyKillR
-some analytical work done during CDB
+some analytical work
+R framework in analyzing the data